peterjpierce/pyenv.helpers/README.md

 ## Setup

-A UNIX-like OS such as Linux, FreeBSD or Mac is required, and your virtual environments must follow tthe practice of being consolidated under a common base directory.
+A UNIX-like OS such as Linux, FreeBSD or Mac is required, and your virtual environments must follow the practice of being consolidated under a common base directory.

 Drop this file in a location like `$HOME/etc`, and:

 1.  edit constant `VIRTUALENV_BASEDIR` to point to your common base directory (default: $HOME/pyenv)
 2.  edit your `.profile` or `.bash_profile`, to source in this file: